sevenweeks-07/visionsentry/README.md

 - *"Did anyone take a blue bag?"*
 - *"Find suspicious behavior near the entrance."*
 - *"Show me frames where a person is eyeing the jewelry."*
+- *"Person holding a wrench"* (zero-shot text-to-image matching)

 **How it works:**
-1. Pipeline captures frames where persons are detected or anomalies occur
+1. Pipeline captures frames where STOA gating detects spatio-temporal anomalies
-2. Each frame is analyzed by Qwen2-VL (via TensorRT-LLM gRPC backend)
+2. Each frame is analyzed by Qwen2-VL with Set-of-Mark prompting for precise object identification
+3. Cropped anomaly frames are encoded through CLIP image encoder, storing visual embeddings
-3. Text descriptions are automatically indexed into Qdrant vector database
+4. Text descriptions are embedded via CLIP text encoder and stored alongside visual embeddings in Qdrant
-4. RAG search converts your natural language query into vector embeddings
-5. Results are retrieved with semantic relevance scoring
+5. Multimodal search converts queries into joint embedding space for semantic and visual relevance scoring

 ---